Built-in Plugin

 false

-visible, business-defined environment variables are all passed to the new pipeline.
+Pass business-defined environment variables visible to the current job in the new pipeline.

-Default values include the following environment variables, users cannot override:
+Default values include the following environment variables that cannot be overridden by users:

 APPLY_TRIGGER_BUILD_ID